Ak-AlphaData/SQL-Projects/Walmart Sales Data Analysis/README.md

 - Saturdays are the top sales day, contributing significantly to overall sales figures.
 - January shows strong sales performance, likely due to post-holiday shopping behavior.
 - Sales in Naypyitaw City are notably high, making it a key market for targeted efforts.
+- Sales Trends Across Dates: Analysis reveals patterns in daily sales, helping to identify fluctuations and seasonal peaks.

 ### Recommended Strategy for Enhanced Sales
 **Target Audience:** Focus on afternoon shoppers, particularly on Saturdays and during January.
-Emphasize outreach in C City to capitalize on local demand.
+Emphasize outreach in Naypyitaw City to capitalize on local demand.

 **Marketing Strategy:**
 - Implement afternoon promotions and exclusive Saturday deals to attract customers during peak hours.
 - Create targeted marketing campaigns in January that highlight post-holiday offers.
-- Utilize local advertising and community events in C City to strengthen brand presence and drive traffic.
+- Utilize local advertising and community events in Naypyitaw City to strengthen brand presence and drive traffic.

-By aligning marketing efforts with these insights, sales can be significantly boosted by leveraging peak purchasing behaviors and local market strengths.
+- By aligning marketing efforts with these insights, sales can be significantly boosted by leveraging peak purchasing behaviors and local market strengths.

 ### Customer Questions